What is PBX?

 - Savings: High-quality business phone service doesn’t need to break the bank.
 For small businesses and startups, costs are especially important, and when we did the calculations, a business with three users that switched to Ooma would save more than $6,000 over three years.
 Use our savings calculator to see how much you can save.

 - Award-winning: We think Ooma Office is great, but don’t just take our word for it.
-For the past seven years, Ooma Office has been named the #1 Small Business VoIP system in PC Magazine’s Business Choice Awards.
+For the past eight years, Ooma Office has been named the #1 Small Business VoIP system in PC Magazine’s Business Choice Awards.

 - Easy to Use: With plug-and-play technology and a user-friendly web portal, Ooma Office’s phone service is easy to use.
 From set-up to administration, businesses can spend more time using their phone and less time configuring it.